Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

-To have a complete overview of the performance of algorithmic solutions available in the literature, in addition to the standard \ac{IG} approach, both recent improvements on \ac{IG} and alternative approaches were tested.
-Specifically, we consider the following: \begin{itemize} \item {\bf \ac{IG}}: This is the reference \ac{IG} algorithm of \cite{sundararajan2017axiomatic}, implementing gradient integration along a straight path from a baseline input $\B x_0$ to the tested input $\B x$ in the form
+\Tom{An accurate review of state-of-the-art methods available from the literature, and concerning the explainability of \acp{LLM} classifiers and regressors at the word level, let us identify a set of techniques that include the standard \ac{IG} approach.
+Here, we briefly review the basics of these approaches, as they will be used in what follows to test their suitability in the chosen scenario.} Specifically, we consider the following. \begin{itemize} \item {\bf \ac{IG}}: This is the reference \ac{IG} algorithm of \cite{sundararajan2017axiomatic}, implementing gradient integration along a straight path from a baseline input $\B x_0$ to the tested input $\B x$ in the form

-where $\B a$ is the \emph{attribution} output, $F$ is the classification model (here based on RoBERTa), and $\nabla$ is the gradient operator. $\B x_0$ and $\B x$ represent the input embeddings of words in a sentence.
+where $\B a$ is the \emph{attribution} output, $F$ is the classification model (\Tom{e.g., based on RoBERTa or any other state-of-the-art \ac{LLM}}), and $\nabla$ is the gradient operator. $\B x_0$ and $\B x$ represent the input embeddings of words in a sentence.
 The variable $\B u$ is an intermediate input vector along the straight-line path connecting the baseline $\B x_0$ to the tested input $\B x$. \ac{IG} possesses the \emph{completeness} property

 This ensures that the attribution sums equal the output of the transformer model whenever the baseline output is zero, $F(\B x_0)=0$, which is a desired property. \ac{IG} is implemented via successive evaluations of the gradient along the line connecting $\B x_0$ to $\B x$, in the form